dfeng/notes/neural-representations.md

 What's interesting to me about this problem is that it harks back to a bygone era, where life revolved around function approximation.
 While, yes, everything is function approximation, there is a stark contrast between classic function approximation and say classifying images:

 1. I don't know how important this point is, but the fact that the data is dense in the input space.
-This is clearly very different
+This is clearly very different from image classification, where the data distribution of natural images is oftentimes considered as a low-dimensional manifold of the full input space.
+2. This gets us back to [[classification-vs-regression]]!

 ## Ideas

 ### Generative Models

-Generative (image) models (like [[variational-autoencoders]]) perform roughly the same operation: starting from a "latent" representation, they then learn a function at the pixel level
+Many generative (image) models (like [[variational-autoencoders]]) perform roughly the same operation: starting from a "latent" representation, they then learn a function at the pixel level, as opposed to just learning a very high-dimensional vector.
+It feels like there should be something to be gained from expressing images through fourier bases here.
+In particular, I think a problem early on was that the results of these generative models were very smooth, which sounds exactly like this problem.

+On the other hand, just because something elicits a sparse representation doesn't necessarily make it good, especially when we're dealing with higher-level representations (which in some sense latent variable models strive for).
+It's almost a little like, there already exists a *natural bottleneck*, but we're not going to use it, since that bottleneck is simply capturing the redundancies of natural images, and nothing particularly helpful from an ==interpretable perspective==.

+ - [ ] This makes me wonder, are latent representations of images just learning fourier features?
+Probably not, right, since the fourier representation is highly periodic/non-regular.
+ - [ ] I imagine there are multiple routes to latent representations.
+One can imagine trying to learn "independent" latent representations (it's a little like what they do in [@bardes2021vicreg] for [[self-supervised-learning]], except at the representation level), with the goal of finding the best one.
+Another way to think about it is that, latent variable learning will often find the easiest route (and so I imagine it won't get to fourier in a data-driven manner) – perhaps adding some "feature engineering" will produce better latent representations

 ## Open Questions